Section 6 – Businesses

 Property is grouped together into classes and capital cost allowance for each class varies according to rates and specific depreciation methods.
 A taxpayer is never required to claim the maximum capital cost allowance and the unamortized balance of the class is always available for future years.

-The most frequently used capital cost allowance rates are shown in Table C6 – Capital Cost Allowance Rates in the Schedule – Corporate Taxation and U.S. Federal Tax.
+The most frequently used capital cost allowance rates are shown in the Schedule – Corporate Taxation and U.S. Federal Tax.

 Consider limiting the capital cost allowance claimed, for example when a loss is incurred, or to allow certain credits based on income to be claimed.